w69huang/GameFlex-Public/README.md

 ### Run
     ng serve

-### Generate Component and other info on Angluar cli
+### Generate Component and other info on Angular cli
 https://cli.angular.io/